 Whether for the sake of curiosity or part of the debate on eternal security, many wonder if King Saul was saved.
-I'd earlier put forth the notion that the idea of a Christian losing their salvation was purely a New Testament argument; but if an Old Testament saint can be found, then I'd be proven wrong and the doctrine of salvation maintained by works justified.
+For the most part, the notion that a Christian lose their salvation is mostly a New Testament argument; but if an Old Testament saint can be found, then I'd be proven wrong and the doctrine of salvation maintained by works justified.
 Of course we first have to determine if he was saved; and if he was, whether or not he ever lost his salvation.
-Many won’t like the answer, but the answer is obvious – Saul was a saved man.
-This we’ll presently demonstrate; and in so doing, the answer to the second question will be, or should be, self-evident.
+Many won’t like the answer, but the answer is obvious: Saul was a saved man.
+This we’ll presently demonstrate.
+And in so doing, the answer to the second question will be, or should be, evident.

 1 Sam.
 10:6 And the Spirit of the LORD will come upon thee, and thou shalt prophesy with them, and shalt be turned into another man.